open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

     .Build();
 ```

-It is also possible to configure the sampler by using the following
+If using `1.8.0-rc.1` or newer it is also possible to configure the sampler by
-environmental variables:
+using the following environmental variables:

 | Environment variable       | Description                                        |
 | -------------------------- | -------------------------------------------------- |